-Another solution is that one can live in a Germanspeaking region, possibly in one's youth and for an extended period of time.
+Second, one can live in a German-speaking region, possibly in one's youth and for an extended period of time.

-This is a somewhat more feasible way but not easily viable, either.
+This is a somewhat more feasible but not an easily viable way, either.

-A third solution is that we take two or more classes a week regularly and industriously, and after four or five years, we reach the level of knowledge that satisfies our own high standards.
+And a third solution is that we take two or more classes a week regularly and industriously, and after four or five years, we reach the level of knowledge that satisfies our own high standards.

 The goal of this book is not to substitute but to complement this most common way of language learning, considered classic.
 I would not say my book offers "suggestions" or "recipes" for all the money in the world.
 I would simply like to tell how I, over 25 years, got to the point of being able to speak 10 languages, translate technical documents and enjoy fiction in six more, and understand written journalism in 11 more or so.

-To reach true fluency in 10 languages, I would have needed at least 60 years using classic methods, since among the languages I learned are such "difficult" languages as Chinese and Japanese.
+To reach true fluency in 10 languages, I would have

+needed at least 60 years using classic methods, since among the languages I learned are such "difficult" languages as Chinese and Japanese.
 (The quotation marks are not around the adjective to suggest that these two languages aren't difficult but because there is no "easy" language.
 At most, some languages may be easier to learn poorly.)